awesomemotive/easy-digital-downloads/readme.txt

 You can submit a support ticket via the [support forum](https://wordpress.org/support/plugin/easy-digital-downloads/) at anytime.

-= Which file types can I sell? =
+= What type of products can I sell? =

 Any file type can be sold using Easy Digital Downloads.
 You can sell .PDF, .DOC, .MP3, .MOV, .EPUB, .PSD, .MP4, .JPG, or any other extension which exists.

-On the product creation form, there is a file upload field which will accept any file type.
-Whatever file is uploaded to that field is the file customers will receive instantly when they complete a purchase.
+Easy Digital Downloads also supports selling access to software, services, memberships, and content when you [upgrade to Pro](https://easydigitaldownloads.com/pricing/?utm_source=pricing&utm_medium=faq_tab&utm_content=upgrade-to-pro&utm_campaign=readme).

 = How can I increase conversions? =